The Menendez Murders: Abuse, Greed, and the American Justice System

 EvidenceDescriptionSignificance

-The Andy Cano LetterA handwritten letter from Erik to his cousin, Andy Cano, dated 1988 (months before the murders).
-In the letter, Erik allegedly complains about ongoing abuse from his father, writing, “I am trying to avoid dad.
-It’s still happening, Andy, it’s just worse for me now … I never know when it’s going to happen and it’s driving me crazy”.Provides contemporaneous evidence, written before the murders and any motive to fabricate a defense, that could bolster the credibility of the abuse claims.
+The Andy Cano LetterA handwritten letter from Erik to his cousin, Andy Cano, dated 1988 (several months before the murders).
+In it, Erik reportedly describes continuing abuse by his father, writing, “I am trying to stay away from dad.
+It’s still happening, Andy, things are even worse for me now … I never know when it will start, and it’s driving me insane.”Provides contemporaneous evidence, written before the murders and any motive to fabricate a defense, that could bolster the credibility of the abuse claims.

-• Roy Rosselló’s Allegations: In 2023, Roy Rosselló, a former member of the popular 1980s boy band Menudo, came forward with a shocking allegation.
+In 2023, Roy Rosselló, a former member of the popular 1980s boy band Menudo, came forward with a shocking allegation.
 He claimed in a sworn declaration that in the 1980s, when he was a teenager, Jose Menendez drugged and sexually assaulted him.
 At the time, Jose was a powerful executive at RCA Records, Menudo’s label.
 Rosselló’s claim is profoundly significant because it represents the first independent, third-party allegation of sexual predation against Jose Menendez.
 During the trials, the prosecution relentlessly argued that the brothers’ claims of abuse were a “total fabrication” with no corroboration.
-Rosselló’s testimony, had it been available, could have provided that crucial external validation, suggesting a pattern of predatory behavior by Jose.
+Rosselló’s testimony, had it been available, could have provided that crucial external validation, suggesting a pattern of predatory behaviour by Jose.

-• The Andy Cano Letter: Discovered by the family years after the convictions, a handwritten letter from Erik to his cousin, Andy Cano, dated from 1988—months before the murders—provides contemporaneous corroboration of Erik’s claims.
-In the letter, Erik allegedly complains about ongoing abuse from his father, writing, “I am trying to avoid dad.
-It’s still happening, Andy, it’s just worse for me now … I never know when it’s going to happen and it’s driving me crazy”.
 While Andy Cano did testify in the first trial that Erik had confided in him about the abuse as a child, the prosecution dismissed his testimony.
-This letter, written before the killings and thus before any motive to fabricate a defense existed, could have powerfully bolstered Cano’s credibility and the authenticity of Erik’s claims.
+This letter, written before the killings and thus before any motive to fabricate a defence existed, could have powerfully bolstered Cano’s credibility and the authenticity of Erik’s claims.

 The 2023 Habeas Corpus Petition